 What are the 5 Cs of Credit?

-The 5 Cs of Credit is a risk analysis system used by lenders, such as banks and institutional lenders, to determine the creditworthiness of borrowers.
+The 5 Cs of Credit – Character, Capacity, Capital, Collateral and Conditions – is a risk analysis system used by lenders, such as banks and institutional lenders, to determine the creditworthiness of potential borrowers.

 Each factor contributes to the lenders’ decisions, starting with the approval (or denial) of the loan application, as well as the structure of the loan, i.e. the terms attached to the financing product, such as the interest rate.

-The 5 Cs of credit consist of five diligence topics that lenders must carefully consider to gauge the creditworthiness of a potential borrower.
+The 5 Cs of credit consist of five diligence topics that lenders must prioritize while determining the creditworthiness of a potential borrower.

 Lenders rely on the five Cs of credit to decide whether to approve or deny a given loan application.
 If the borrower’s application is approved, then the terms of the loan are also determined by the findings derived from the credit analysis.